 12. After a successful connection, a blue checkmark should appear in the Connection Status column.

-13. To check if you are connected successfully, please take a look at this article.
+13. To double-check if you are connected successfully, please take a look at this article.

 Congratulations - you have successfully installed and configured Surfshark VPN on your router!
 As long as you’re connected, your location is private and your sensitive data is secure.